-The session “Who’s Your Audience?”, moderated by Bruce Lewenstein of Cornell University, included speakers who shared their experiences communicating science to diverse audiences.
+For the session “Who’s Your Audience?”, moderated by Bruce Lewenstein of Cornell University, speakers shared their experiences communicating science to diverse audiences.
 Kishore Hari of the University of California, San Francisco, suggested sitting down with stakeholders and really listening to them—and then being prepared to act on what you learn.
-He said science engagement is often taking two usually separate communities—perhaps scientists and leaders of a Native American nation—and having them interact, leading to deeper connections.
+He said science engagement often involves taking two usually separate communities—perhaps scientists and leaders of a Native American nation—and having them interact, leading to deeper connections.
 Still, it all begins with listening to each other.

 Kirstin Dow of the University of South Carolina works on climate change with the National Oceanic and Atmospheric Administration (NOAA) Regional Integrated Sciences and Assessments (RISA) Program.
-To her, one problem with communicating science is scientists and policy makers are often talking past each other.
-Science has to “match” the decision that needs to be made to give people the information they need.
+To her, one problem with communicating science is that scientists and policy makers often talk past each other.
+Science has to “match” the decision that needs to be made to give policy makers the information they need.

-At the end of the session, Lewenstein pointed out all of the presenters told stories to get their messages across, and suggested to be successful science communicators do the same in order to be successful.
+At the end of the session, Lewenstein pointed out that all of the presenters told stories to convey their messages, and suggested science communicators do the same in order to be successful.